chef/chef-workstation/www/content/workstation/upgrade_labs.md

   - logrotate (v1.9.2)
   - windows (v1.44.1)
   - chef_handler (v1.4.0)

-If all cookbooks are not available in the same base location, you will have a chance to provide additional locations.

 If sources are not available for these cookbooks, leave this blank.